 The average surgery utilizes 250-300 tools and accessories (scalpels, clamps, sponges, monitors, etc).
-Most hospitals have systems in place for keeping a count of these items to avoid anything being left in a patients body during surgery.
-But because nurses and doctors are humans that work a stressful job with long hours and constantly changing situations, they can miscount or commit oversights.
+Most hospitals have systems in place for keeping a count of these items to avoid anything being left in a patient's body during surgery.
+However because nurses and doctors are humans who work stressful jobs with long hours and constantly changing situations, they can miscount or commit oversights.

-Examples of items that get left behind in a surgical wound are listed according to their frequency of occurrence: Sponge, surgical towels, clamps, retractors, suction tips, tubing, gauze, glove, electrode, surgical tool, monitor (or parts if they are breaking or failing).
-The effects of objects left behind can be anything from unnoticeable to life threatening.
-The adverse effects of left behind objects are:
+Examples of items that get left behind in a surgical wound are listed according to their frequency of occurrence: Sponge, surgical towels, clamps, retractors, suction tips, tubing, gauze, glove, electrodes, surgical tools, monitor (or parts if they are breaking or failing).
+The effects of objects left behind can be anything from unnoticeable to life-threatening.
+The adverse effects of left-behind objects are:

 - Infection from mild to sepsis shock.
 The body's immune system generally detects foreign items and mounts a hearty attack against them.

 - Tumor development as the body forms a calcified envelope around offending objects it cannot break apart.